 “The reality of recovery is that no one can ever tell who’s going to make it and who’s not,” she said.
 “You can’t judge a book by its cover.
 I’ve come to the realization that recovery is not about how much time you have in the process, but about the quality of sobriety.”

-Stephanie is currently pursuing a Doctor of Ministry degree at Asbury Seminary.
+Stephanie has earned a Doctor of Ministry degree from Asbury Seminary.
 Her dissertation “Evaluates the Disparities of Men and Women Clergy in Leadership Roles in the African Methodist Episcopal Church, Namely the 13th Episcopal District.”
-She is at her fourth charge at Embry Chapel AME Church in Elizabethtown, Ky.
-Stephanie currently serves on the Seminary’s Board of Trustees.
+After serving as Director of Programs at Hope Center for over 20 years, Stephanie retired in order to fulfil her long-held dream of owning her own counseling center.
+She is now owner of Serenitee At Its Best in Versailles, KY.
+She is at her third pastoral charge at Embry Chapel AME Church in Elizabethtown, KY, and serves on the Seminary’s Board of Trustees.

 Listen to Stephanie on the Thrive with Asbury Seminary Podcast.